Boeing whistleblower found dead of apparent suicide

 [Source: Reuters]

-Barnett had worked at Boeing for 32 years before leaving the company in 2017, according to the BBC, opening a new tab, which previously reported on his efforts to raise issues about the company’s production issues.
+Barnett had worked at Boeing for 32 years before leaving the company in 2017, according to the BBC, opens new tab, which previously reported on his efforts to raise issues about the company’s production issues.

 The 62-year-old died of a self-inflicted gunshot wound, the Charleston County coroner’s office in South Carolina confirmed on Tuesday.
 The Charleston City police are investigating, the coroner’s office said, without giving any other details.